ZPi | Intradomain Log

 The Chehalis report was made by Mrs. Bernice Zaikowski, 61, who said she saw a flying man go "sizzing and whizzing" about 200 feet above her barn.

 Mrs. Zaikowski's flying man had big, silver wings and seemed to be working controls on his chest.
-Neither woman saw a propeller.
+Neither woman saw a propellor.

 Given the timing and direction of their movements, a reasonable conclusion would be that these birdmen were passengers of the paraterrestrial crafts that made their initial incursions into our space/time at Maury Island and Mt.
 Rainier.
 However, while it's tempting to assume paraterrestrial, or at the very least the NWO, involvement in these incidents, especially considering the technology involved, this conclusion isn't certain.